Wei Xiaokui: Biography

 He commenced his professional career in August 1991 and became a member of the Chinese Communist Party (CCP) in March 1993.
 He earned a law degree from East China University of Political Science and Law and a master's degree in agricultural extension from Beijing Forestry University in December 2005.

 Wei has occupied various leadership positions during his career in Jiangxi Province, including Director of the Timber Circulation Supervision Administration of the Provincial Forestry Department, deputy director of the Jiangxi Administration for Industry and Commerce, Standing Committee Member and Vice Mayor of the Yichun Municipal CCP Committee, Secretary-General of the Yichun Municipal Committee, and Member, subsequently Deputy Secretary, of the Jiangxi Provincial Commission for Discipline Inspection, as well as deputy director of the Jiangxi Provincial Supervisory Commission.
 In March 2023, he was designated Secretary of the Fuzhou Municipal Committee of the Chinese Communist Party and subsequently held the additional role of First Secretary of the Party Committee of the Fuzhou Military Subdistrict.
 In October 2024, Wei was appointed to Fujian, where he presently holds the positions of Member of the Leading Party Group and Vice Governor of the Fujian Provincial People's Government.

+In June 2026, Wei was appointed as the standing member of the Fujian Provincial Committee of the Chinese Communist Party and the secretary of the Fujian Provincial Commission for Discipline Inspection of the CCP.